voioo/iac-pulumi-seminar/pages/section-3.md

 4. Lifecycle management

 Questions to ask:
-- "What resources do you use most?"
-- "How do you handle dependencies now?"
+- "How do you handle dependencies without IaC?"
-- "What happens if you delete a dependency?"

-Demo preparation:
-- Show dependency graph
-- Demonstrate creation order
-- Show what happens on updates
 -->
 ---
 layout: two-cols-header
+hideInToc: true
 ---

 # State Management